semaphoreci/docs/docs/examples/rails-continuous-integration.md

             - cache restore
             # Bundler requires `install` to run even though cache has been
             # restored, but generally this is not the case with other package
             # managers.
-Installation will not actually run and command will
+Installation will not actually run and the command will
             # finish quickly:
             - sem-version ruby 2.6.0
             - bundle install --deployment --path vendor/bundle